 Filtration: Two sets of permanent Pre-filter.
 Two sets of HEPA and activated carbon filter package.

 Filter life: 12 months

-Sensor: Particle sensor PM 2.5 (S models have the light sensor)
+Sensors: Particle sensor PM 2.5 (S models have an ambient light sensor)

 Number of manual fan speed: 3

 Size: 21.2″H x 13.6″W x 13.6″D

 Device weight: 21.4 lbs

 Voltage: 110-120 V AC 60 Hz